SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 ---

 # Introduction
-This is a short summary of the core concepts underlying computer science and programming, that are commonly taught as part of a bachelor's degree in computer science.
-The most basic concepts of control flow in programming (such as if-statements and for-loops) will not be covered specificly, nor will related tangential topics such as human-computer interaction or areas of mathematics used in computer science (such as linear algebara and discrete mathematics).
+This is a short summary of the core concepts underlying computer science and programming, based on my 3-year bachelor's degree in computer science.
+The most basic concepts of control flow in programming (such as if-statements and for-loops) will not be covered specifically, nor will related tangential topics such as human-computer interaction or areas of mathematics used in computer science (such as linear algebara and discrete mathematics).

 ## Table of contents:
 - [Data structure](#data-structures)